Finfalter/tflite-rs/CONTRIBUTING.md

 tflite now includes the tensorflow git repository as a submodule along with the results of calling `download_dependencies.sh`.
 This reduces the number of build steps from ~260 to less than 100.

-If the version of tensorflow is ever updated, `submodules/update-downloads.sh` should also be updated if necessary and called.
-It removes most of the files that are obviously not necessary since they all get committed.
+If the version of tensorflow is ever updated, `submodules/cleanup-downloads.sh` should also be updated if necessary.
+It is called from within the build script, `build.rs`.
+Its purpose is to remove most of the files that are obviously not needed.